Nebrix/Pegasus/README.md

 ## Todo

-- [X] Whois- Retrieve detailed registration information for a domain, including contact details.
+- [X] Whois- [Description: Retrieve detailed registration information for a domain, including contact details]
-- [X] DNS - Perform DNS enumeration on a domain to gather information about its DNS records.
+- [X] DNS - [Description: Perform DNS enumeration on a domain to gather information about its DNS records]
-- [X] Hashing - Generate a cryptographic hash value for a given input.
+- [X] Hashing - [Description: Generate a cryptographic hash value for a given input]
-- [X] IP/IP Information - Retrieve basic information about an IP address, such as its geolocation and ISP.
+- [X] IP/IP Information - [Description: Retrieve basic information about an IP address, such as its geolocation and ISP]
-- [X] Subnet Calculator - Calculate subnet details, including network and broadcast addresses, and IP ranges.
+- [X] Subnet Calculator - [Description: Calculate subnet details, including network and broadcast addresses, and IP ranges]

-- [X] Port Scanner - Scan for open ports on a specified IP address or domain.
+- [X] Port Scanner - [Description: Scan for open ports on a specified IP address or domain]
-- [X] Packet Sniffer - Capture and analyze network packets on a specified interface.
+- [X] Packet Sniffer - [Description: Capture and analyze network packets on a specified interface]
 - [ ] Discover WiFi Networks - [Description: Discover networks]

-- [X] Ping - ICMP Ping: Send ICMP echo requests to check the reachability of a host and measure round-trip times.
+- [X] Ping - [Description: Send ICMP echo requests to check the reachability of a host and measure round-trip times]
-- [X] Traceroute - Traceroute: Reveal the network path and measure transit times of packets to a destination IP address.
+- [X] Traceroute - [Description: Reveal the network path and measure transit times of packets to a destination IP address]
-- [X] Web Header - Website Header: Retrieve basic header information via an HTTP web request.
+- [X] Web Header - [Description: Retrieve basic header information via an HTTP web request]
-- [X] IP Addresses - IP: Display local and public IP addresses for the currently connected network.
+- [X] IP Addresses - [Description: Display local and public IP addresses for the currently connected network]

-- [X] Shell Prompt Styles - Customize the style of the shell prompt.
+- [X] Shell Prompt Styles - [Description: Customize the style of the shell prompt]
 - [ ] Custom Prompt Styles - [Description: Create custom shell prompts]

 ## Contribution